aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/index.rst

 Acknowledgements
 ----------------

+We are very grateful to the plugin developers for their contributed talks.
 The `AiiDA virtual tutorial <http://www.aiida.net/aiida-virtual-tutorial-july-2020/>`__  was made possible by support from the MaX European Centre of Excellence, the swissuniversities P-5 project “Materials Cloud”, the MARVEL National Centre of Competence in Research, the H2020 MARKETPLACE project, the H2020 INTERSECT project and the PASC project.

 .. image:: sponsors/max.png